Dispute Case for Amicable Settlement Services in Dubai

 Who is eligible to file a rental dispute case for amicable settlement in Dubai?

 A rental dispute case for amicable settlement may be filed by a tenant, landlord, property manager, or their authorised legal representative.
-Individuals and legal entities are eligible, also as non-residents and visitors.
+Individuals and legal entities are eligible, including non-residents with a valid tenancy contract registered in Dubai.

 Rated 4.9 on Google Based on 100+ Client Reviews